GyoOh/comp3514-csharp-intro/README.md

 - [Setup](#setup)

 ## General info
-Welcome to the Reddit Clone App!
+Welcome to the ASP.NET Core web application.
 This is one of the BCIT's C# labs

 ## Technologies